Mystic Voyage

 Mystic Voyage is a studio album by Roy Ayers Ubiquity.
 It was released in 1975 through Polydor Records.
-Recording sessions for the album took place at Kaye-Smith/Van Ackeren Studios in Seattle, Washington and at Electric Lady Studios in New York City.
-This album is dedicated to the memory of Julian "Cannonball" Adderley.
+The recording sessions took place at Kaye-Smith/Van Ackeren Studios in Seattle, Washington, and at Electric Lady Studios in New York City.
+The album is dedicated to the memory of Julian "Cannonball" Adderley.

 The album peaked at number 90 on the Billboard Top LPs chart and number 13 on the R&B albums chart in the United States.
 Its lead single, "Mystic Voyage", reached No. 70 on the R&B singles chart.